 How age affects our skin

-As we age, our skin lose more of its ability to retain moisture because our skin produce less of its barrier component and our skin cell regeneration slows down.
+As we age, our skin loses more of its ability to retain moisture because our skin produces less of its barrier component and our skin cell regeneration slows down.
 The reason why you may experience more dehydrated and dull skin compared to your younger self.
 When the time comes, it means that you should step up your moisturising game.
 Creamier moisturisers with more emollients and occlusives can help restore your skin moisture and plumpness several years back.

-Airplane skincare routine – keep your skin moisturised
+Aeroplane skincare routine – keep your skin moisturised

 For a short – flight:

-Wash your face and apply a heavy-duty moisturiser that contain a higher ratio of occlusive before your flight.
-If you’re applying enough before the flight, you don’t have to touch your face or do your skincare on the plane.
+Wash your face and apply a heavy-duty moisturiser that contains a higher ratio of occlusive before your flight.
+If you're applying enough before the flight, you don't have to touch your face or do your skincare on the plane.
 It is the best option to keep your face clean and moisturised throughout the flight.